EduardCovrig/ImageEditor-Website/README.md

     * **Text:** Adds a text input field over the selected area, allowing the user to write text onto the image with customizable size and color (using a modal for UX).

-    * **Scale:** Opens a modal to resize the underlying image.
-Includes automatic aspect ratio calculation for width/height input.

     * **Save:** Downloads the currently modified image as a PNG file.

 # 🛠️ Technologies Used